hyker/cest-website/content/articles/assurance-tools-choice.md

 - "Security Analysis Tools"
 ---
 ## Introduction:
 When it comes to software assurance, choosing the right tools can make all the difference.
-In this blog post, we'll share the key criteria to consider when selecting assurance tools, based on the "CEST Assurance Study."
+In this article, we'll share the key criteria to consider when selecting assurance tools, based on the "CEST Assurance Study."
 By understanding these criteria, you can make a more informed decision and ensure that your assurance tools will be effective in addressing your project's specific needs.

 ## Criteria
 1. **Focus on Specific Test Cases**: